Azure/azure-sdk-for-net/src/SDKs/Azure.ApplicationModel.Configuration/data-plane/README.md

 # Overview

 Azure.ApplicationModel.Configuration is a component of the .NET Azure SDK.
-It provides APIs for Microsoft [Azure's App Configuration Service](https://docs.microsoft.com/en-us/azure/azure-app-configuration/) which is s a managed configuration service that allows to easily store and manage all application settings in one central place that is separated from code.
+It provides APIs for Microsoft [Azure's Application Configuration Service](https://docs.microsoft.com/en-us/azure/azure-app-configuration/) which is a service that allows to easily store and manage all application settings in one central place that is separated from code.

 Developers can use this SDK to interact with the [Configuration Store](https://docs.microsoft.com/en-us/azure/azure-app-configuration/quickstart-dotnet-core-app#create-an-app-configuration-store) where the configuration settings are stored.